To the chief Musician, A Psalm for the sons of Korah. 1 Hear this, all you people; give ear, all you inhabitants of the world:

 2 Both low and high, rich and poor, together.

-3 My mouth shall speak of wisdom; and the meditation of my heart shall be of understanding.
+3 My mouth shall speak of wisdom; and the meditation of my mind shall be of understanding.

 4 I will incline my ear to a parable: I will open my dark saying upon the harp.